-Watch for warning signs of drowsiness while driving; The National Road Safety Foundation offers tips to stay awake at the wheel
+The National Road Safety Foundation offers tips to stay awake at the wheel

 NEW YORK, Nov.
-1, 2019 -- As we move our clocks back an hour this weekend, our streets and highways become more dangerous.
-The National Road Safety Foundation warns that the end of daylight savings time means there's an increased risk of drowsy driving as we do more driving in darkness.
+2, 2021 -- As we move our clocks back an hour this weekend with the end of daylight savings, our streets and highways become more dangerous.
+There is an increased risk of drowsy driving as we do more driving in darkness.

-"Fatigue is a factor in more than 328,000 crashes every year," says Michelle Anderson of the National Road Safety Foundation, a non-profit group that produces free driver safety programs used in schools nationwide.
-"Fatiguerelated crashes result in at least 6,400 deaths, 109,000 injuries and \$109 billion in monetary losses each year."
+"Fatigue is a factor in more than 328,000 crashes every year," said Michelle Anderson of the National Road Safety Foundation, a non-profit group that produces free driver safety materials used in schools and by parents nationwide.
+"Drowsiness results in about 6,400 traffic fatalities every year.
+That's no small thing."